Best computer speakers 2024: upgrade your desktop audio with our expert picks

 How to choose the best computer speakers for you

 But it isn't just size that matters; one of the beauties of having speakers within your workspace is that they can connect easily to your phone or laptop.
-Some computer speakers can connect via Bluetooth so you needn't worry about cables trailing all over the place, while others need connecting over, say, USB via a cable (which also offers stable and higher-quality playback).
-Some support wi-fi and have network streaming smarts integrated, while others can connect to your TV and/or turntable to make a compact little home system.
+Some computer speakers can connect via Bluetooth so you needn't worry about cables trailing all over the place, while others need to connect over USB via a cable – not as convenient perhaps but offering stable and higher-quality transmission.

 Only have room for a one-box unit?
 Check out our best Bluetooth speakers guide.